StefanPEZA/CalculatorBoost/README.md

 # CalculatorBoost
- A calculator made in c++, with graphics.h and boost library.
+ A calculator made in c++, with graphics.h.
-In order to rebuild the source code you need to install the 'boost' library , and add it in the include directory of visual studio.
+In order to rebuild the source code you need to install the winbgim.h library , and add it in the include directory of codeblocks.